heksagonnet/piko/exampleSite/content/blog/homelab.md

 title: "Home Lab"
 date: "2023-01-11"
 description: "My homelab and how I have used it to assist in my development and pursue of certifications."
-tags: ["Home_Lab", "Projects", "Networking", "Virtualization"]
+tags: ["HomeLab", "Projects", "Networking", "Virtualization", "VMware"]
-categories: ["Home_Lab", "Projects", "Networking"]
+categories: ["HomeLab", "Projects", "Networking"]
 ShowToc: true
 TocOpen: false
 ---